Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Linda’s Family Legacy

-Linda grew up in a family that prioritized singing and music in general.
-Her great-grandfather, Fred who migrated from Hanover, Germany to Mexico in the 1840s, was a music lover and played flute and clarinet.
+Her great-grandfather, Fred, who moved from Hanover, Germany to Mexico in the 1840s, loved music and played the flute and clarinet.

-Similarly, all the women in her family, learned to play the piano.
+Similarly, all the women in her family learned to play the piano.

 Suggested Read: Chrissy Metz Weight Loss, Before & After, Diet, Exercise, Now